Office of the Public Defender

 Assistant Public Defender

-Assistant Public Defender Joseph J. Russo formerly served as the First Assistant Public Defender, Deputy Public Defender (managing attorney) of the OPD state-wide Appellate Section and Deputy Public Defender of the Hudson Trial Region.
-He worked for many years in the Warren and Somerset Trial Regions, which included serving as the Deputy Public Defender.
-Joe is the only public defender in OPD history to serve as a managing attorney of the Appellate Section and criminal trial regions.
-He was recently appointed as the Director of the newly created Parole Revocation Defense Unit (PRDU).
-Joe has long been an advocate for reform of the parole system in his role as the chairperson of the OPD Parole Project.
-He also serves as the chairperson of the OPD Lifer Group, which represents Comer/Miller juvenile resentencing clients.
+Assistant Public Defender Joseph J. Russo formerly served as the First Assistant Public Defender, Deputy Public Defender of the NJOPD state-wide Appellate Section, and Deputy Public Defender of the Hudson Trial Region.
+He worked for many years in the Warren Trial Region, which included serving as the Acting Deputy Public Defender.
+Joe is the only public defender in NJOPD history to serve as a managing attorney of the Appellate Section and Criminal Trial Regions.
+As a result of Joe’s advocacy and leadership role in reforming the parole system, and his representation of juveniles sentenced to life in prison, in 2023, he was appointed to be the Director of the Parole Revocation and Resentencing Unit.

 In State v.
 J.L.G., Joe litigated the first Frye Hearing in history involving the Child Sexual Abuse Accommodation Syndrome (CSAAS), where a unanimous Supreme Court upheld the trial court finding that CSAAS is not scientifically reliable.
 Joe successfully argued the first case before the Appellate Division, State v.
 R.G., which outlined standards for forcibly medicating incompetent defendants to restore competency.
 And in State in the Interest of Z.S., he argued the first major case interpreting the 2016 juvenile waiver statute.

 Joe was named the 2017 Criminal Lawyer of the Year by the Hudson County Bar Association.
 Joe was appointed as Chairperson of a Working Group of the Criminal Sentencing and Disposition Commission entitled Issues Related to the Right to Counsel in Parole Hearings.
-He serves on the Board of Trustees of the Association of Criminal Defense Lawyers of New Jersey and is a member of the New Jersey State Bar Association Working Group on Jury Selection.
-Joe was a long-standing member of the Supreme Court Model Criminal Jury Charge Committee and now serves on the Supreme Court Criminal Practice Committee.
+He serves on the Board of Trustees of the Association of Criminal Defense Lawyers of New Jersey.
+Joe was a member of the New Jersey State Bar Association Working Group on Jury Selection.
+He was a long-standing member of the Supreme Court Model Criminal Jury Charge Committee and now serves on the Supreme Court Criminal Practice Committee.
 Joe clerked for the Honorable Rufus King III in the District of Columbia Superior Court.

 Fletcher Duddy - Assistant Public Defender